biocore/LabControl/docs/index.rst

-This tutorial will walk you through the Labman process from plating your samples to preparing your sequencing runs.
+This tutorial will walk you through the Labcontrol process from plating your samples to preparing your sequencing runs.

 Home Screen
 =========

-* Labman- Returns you to the home page
+* Labcontrol- Returns you to the home page
 * Plates

-	* List- Brings you to a list of all of the plates on Labman
+	* List- Brings you to a list of all of the plates on Labcontrol
 		* You can highlight plates here to continue processing them
 	* Search- Bring you to search boxes to find plates based on their plate comments or well comments or both
 	* Plate samples- Creates a table accounting for which samples are in which well